A categorical formulation of Kraus' paradox: hPropositions and propositional truncation

 \begin{example} In any extensional path category, a map \(f : A \to B\) is an hProposition if and only if it is a monomorphism.
 Proposition truncations exists iff the underlying category is regular \cite{awodeybauerpat, maiettimodular}.
 We note that the truncation map \(A \to C\) can only be a monomorphism when \(f\) is already monic, and in this case the truncation map is an isomorphism. \end{example}

 \begin{example} We can explicitly describe the hPropositions in groupoids as follows.
-Note that the map \(A \to A \times_{B} A\) is an equivalence iff each projection map \(A \times_{B} A \to A\) is a trivial fibration.
-However, this is the case iff for all objects \(a\) of \(A\), the fibre \(f^{-1}(a)\) is a contractible category, which in groupoids precisely says that \(f\) is full and faithful.
+Note that for a fibration \(f\), the diagonal map \(A \to A \times_{B} A\) is an equivalence iff either projection map \(A \times_{B} A \to A\) is a trivial fibration.
+This is the case iff for all objects \(a\) of \(A\), the fibre of the projection \(A \times_{B} A \to A\) is a contractible category, which in groupoids precisely says that \(f\) is full and faithful.

 A propositional truncation of \(f\) is a factorisation of \(f\) as a bijective on objects functor followed by a full and faithful functor, which exists by taking the groupoid with the same objects as \(A\), and defining a morphism \(a \rightsquigarrow a'\) to be a morphism \(f(a) \rightsquigarrow f(a')\) in \(B\). \end{example}